awsdocs/amazon-sns-developer-guide/doc_source/deploy-event-replay-pipeline.md

 # Tutorial: To Deploy and Subscribe the Event Replay Pipeline<a name="deploy-event-replay-pipeline"></a>

 This tutorial shows how to deploy the [Event Replay Pipeline](sns-fork-pipeline-as-subscriber.md#sns-fork-event-replay-pipeline) and subscribe it to an Amazon SNS topic\.
-This process automatically turns the SAM template associated with the pipeline into a AWS CloudFormation stack, and then deploys the stack into your AWS account\.
-This process also creates and configures the set of resources which comprise the Event Replay Pipeline, including an Amazon SQS queue and a Lambda function\.
+This process automatically turns the AWS SAM template associated with the pipeline into an AWS CloudFormation stack, and then deploys the stack into your AWS account\.
+This process also creates and configures the set of resources that comprise the Event Replay Pipeline, including an Amazon SQS queue and a Lambda function\.

 For more information about filtering events, see [Amazon SNS Subscription Filter Policies](sns-subscription-filter-policies.md) in this guide\.